 Vienna Acoustics Beethoven Baby Grand SE – $6000 per pair

 There are so many musical buzzwords here that it’s hard not to immediately fall in love with these speakers.
 They don’t have the same design as the Emeralds, but they’re still beautiful.
 Vienna has made a tall and slender speaker that sits well above the floor with a beautiful wood finish.

 The sound is just as impressive.
 It holds so much character and nuance that simply listening to the speakers is an exercise in itself.
-A true 3-way design splits the sound over two 6-inch woofers, a 6-inch midrange driver and a 1-inch hand coated Neodymium Silk Dome tweeter.
+A true 3-way design splits the sound over two 6-inch woofers, a 6-inch midrange driver, and a 1-inch hand-coated Neodymium Silk Dome tweeter.
 Combining them together and you have a wonderfully open and natural sound that can be appreciated in any context.

 On the bottom of the speaker, there’s a high-grade aluminum base kit with counter-nut spikes to drive into the carpet.
 That pretty stable, not to mention the separation offered from the floor to isolate the sound.

-Two massive 10-inch woofers handle most the sound, with a 1.75-inch titanium Tractrix horn-loaded compression driver handling the top-end.
+Two massive 10-inch woofers handle most of the sound, with a 1.75-inch titanium Tractrix horn-loaded compression driver handling the top-end.
 It’s only a two-way design, but the separation still manages to be great.
 Klipsch’s engineering really shines through when this more simplistic design competes against some speakers twice the price.

 Klipsch is always a sure thing, and this speaker is no exception to that.
 If you want a sound that will always work and need a cheaper option, then this may be the speaker for you.